How diversification can help lower risk

 Spread the wealth

 If you own many mutual funds, but they’re all in the same category, that’s not diversification.
 A diversified portfolio spreads your money over different asset classes.
 In the stock portion of your portfolio, a U.S. fund will tend to perform differently than an international fund.
 A large-cap fund may balance some of the exposure of a small-cap stock fund.
-You may want to own government bonds to help reduce risk, municipal bonds for income, in addition to corporate bonds for growth and so on.
+You may want to own government bonds to help reduce risk, municipal bonds for tax-exempt income, in addition to corporate bonds for income and so on.

 And you can’t predict how each asset class will do year to year.
 Emerging markets, for instance, may have the highest returns one year, but U.S. stocks might be the place to be in the following year.
 Next year: Who knows?
 You can see why it makes sense to hold investments in more than one category.
 Learn more about asset allocation to understand how the pieces fit together.

 Lean on a professional

 If this all sounds like too much, you can simply choose a fund that is already diversified based on your own goals.
 Mixed-asset or balanced funds offer a variety of investments.
 A target date fund adjusts your investments as you get closer to a specific date — like college or retirement.

-A financial advisor can help you choose a mix of investments focused on your specific needs, which can help you get less distracted by the market’s ups and downs.
+A financial professional can help you choose a mix of investments focused on your specific needs, which can help you get less distracted by the market’s ups and downs.